netgen-layouts/layouts-docs/cookbook/custom_blocks.rst

 A contextual block is a block which needs the current context (i.e. current request) to function.
-For example, a block that needs a currently displayed location or content from eZ Platform is a contextual block.
+For example, a block that needs a currently displayed location or content from Ibexa CMS is a contextual block.

 In order for the system to work properly with contextual blocks, ``isContextual`` method needs to be implemented, which signals to the system if